Didisimmons/MMA-Haircare/TEST.md

 As a new/ unregistered user, I want to:
 1. Quickly grasp the  purpose of the site

-When a user arrives at the home page, the header image greets them and draws their attention to the site, keeping them interested.
+When a user arrives on the home page, the header image greets them and draws their attention to the site, keeping them interested.
 The user can easily navigate to the site's products by clicking on the "shop products" button.

    ![Home page for unregistered user](readme-files/readme/testing/test1.png "Home page for unregistered use")